Bachelor of Arts (BA) Degree with a Major in Linguistics

 Transfer Credit

 For Rice University’s policy regarding transfer credit, see Transfer Credit.
 Some departments and programs have additional restrictions on transfer credit.
+Requests for transfer credit must be approved for Rice equivalency by the designated transfer credit advisor for the appropriate academic department offering the Rice equivalent course (corresponding to the subject code of the course content).
 The Office of Academic Advising maintains the university’s official list of transfer credit advisors on their website: https://oaa.rice.edu.
-Students are encouraged to meet with their academic program’s transfer credit advisor when considering transfer credit possibilities.
+Students are encouraged to meet with the applicable transfer credit advisor as well as their academic program director when considering transfer credit possibilities.

 Departmental Transfer Credit Guidelines

-• No more than 4 courses (12 credit hours) of transfer credit from U.S. or international universities of similar standing as Rice may apply towards the major.
-Of the 4 courses (12 credit hours) allowed as transfer credit, a maximum of 2 of these courses (6 credit hours) may be Linguistics courses, and a maximum of 2 of these courses (6 credit hours) may be Language courses.
+- Of the 4 courses (12 credit hours) allowed as transfer credit, a maximum of 2 of these courses (6 credit hours) may be Linguistics courses, and a maximum of 2 of these courses (6 credit hours) may be Language courses.

 Additional Information

-For additional information, please see the Linguistics website: https://linguistics.rice.edu/
+For additional information, please see the Linguistics website: https://linguistics.rice.edu/.

 Opportunities for the BA Degree with a Major in Linguistics